troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 1.
 :::

 The key property of internal forces is that **the vector sum of the internal forces in a system is zero**.
-Indeed, Newton's Third Law states that for every force exerted by object A on object B, there is a force that is equal in magnitude and opposite in direction exerted by object B on object A. If we consider both objects to be in the same system, then the sum of the internal forces between objects A and B must sum to zero.
+This brings us to Newton's Third Law of Motion.
+Newton's Third Law states that for every force exerted by object A on object B, there is a force that is equal in magnitude and opposite in direction exerted by object B on object A. If we consider both objects to be in the same system, then the sum of the internal forces between objects A and B must sum to zero.
 It is important to note that this is quite different than what we have discussed so far about summing forces.
 The forces that sum to zero are exerted on *different* objects.
 Thus far, we had only ever considered summing forces that are exerted on the same object in order to apply Newton's Second Law.
 We have never encountered a situation where "action" and "reaction" forces are summed together, because they act on different objects.

 :::{attention} Emma's Thoughts